-- Varying levels of access to unsecured and secured funding markets, - Estimated non-contractual and contingent cash outflows, and - Potential impediments to the availability and transferability of liquidity between jurisdictions and material legal entities such as regulatory, legal or other restrictions.
+- Varying levels of access to unsecured and secured funding markets; - Estimated non-contractual and contingent cash outflows; - Considerations of credit rating downgrades; - Collateral haircuts; and - Potential impediments to the availability and transferability of liquidity between jurisdictions and material legal entities such as regulatory, legal or other restrictions.

-Liquidity outflow assumptions are modeled across a range of time horizons and currency dimensions and contemplate both market and idiosyncratic stresses.
+Liquidity outflows are modeled across a range of time horizons and currency dimensions and contemplate both market and idiosyncratic stresses.
 As a result, these internal stress outflow assumptions may differ from the outflow assumptions prescribed in the LCR rule.